pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

-Nemeth Braille support has relied on the open source liblouis library - which recently discontinued its support; it only ever converted MathML to families of Nemeth/UEB and German/Dutch/Flamish braille notations and it did so quite poorly.
+Nemeth Braille support has relied on the open source liblouis library - which recently discontinued its support; it only ever converted MathML to the Nemeth/UEB and German/Dutch/Flamish families braille notations
+- and it did so quite poorly.

-More importantly, no "light" assistive technology supports MathML, i.e., "read aloud" features in smaller helpers, in epub reading applications or voice assistants (Siri et al when reading out web content).
-This lack of support impacts the largest portion of users, since these tools are much more widely used than the more advanced, full-fledged screenreaders like VoiceOver and JAWS.
+More importantly, no "light" assistive technology supports MathML, e.g., "read aloud" features in smaller assistive helpers, in epub reading applications or in voice assistants (Siri et al, e.g., when reading out web content).
+This lack of support impacts the largest portion of users, since these tools are much more widely used than the more advanced, full-fledged screenreaders like VoiceOver, JAWS, and NVDA.

 ## What do we do to address this inherent lack of accessibility?